Marko123-cyber/Time-Series-Forecasting/README.md

 # Soil Moisture Prediction: XGBoost vs Deep Learning Approaches

-This project presents a comprehensive analysis and comparison of various machine learning approaches for predicting soil moisture (SM) using meteorological parameters.
+This project presents a comprehensive analysis and comparison of various machine learning approaches for predicting soil moisture (SM) using meteorological parameters in the context of **agricultural and environmental monitoring**.
 It evaluates optimized tree-based models against several neural network architectures, emphasizing the importance of feature engineering in time-series forecasting.

 ## 🎯 Objectives